The State Department Is Now Warning Of Impending Drone Attacks And How To Survive Them

 - If in a home or a building, go to the lowest level of the structure with the fewest exterior walls, windows, and openings; close any doors and sit near an interior wall, away from any windows or openings.

 - If you are outdoors, immediately seek cover in a hardened structure; if that is not possible, lie down and cover your head with your hands.

 - Be aware that even if the incoming missile or drone is intercepted, falling debris represents a significant risk.

 - After the attack, stay away from any debris, and monitor major news outlets for official guidance.

 For Assistance Contact:

 The embassy in Riyadh has offered similar instructions on multiple occasions in the past few years in the wake of drone and missile strikes that Iranian-backed Houthi rebels in neighboring Yemen have carried out on targets in Saudi Arabia.
 However, this appears to be the first time an alert was issued ahead of a potential attack.

-Regardless, while this notice definitely has a Cold War 'duck and cover' vibe to it, the reality is the threat from these relatively rudimentary systems has literally and figuratively exploded, just as The War Zone has warned of for years, and no Capital or population center is safe from them at this time.
+Regardless, while this notice definitely has a Cold War 'duck and cover' vibe to it, the reality is the threat from these relatively rudimentary systems has literally and figuratively exploded, just as The War Zone

 As to what the particular threat was in this case and where the reports about this impending attack came from, it's unclear.
 Earlier today, the Houthis claimed to have struck Abha International Airport in southwestern Saudi Arabia, which they have successfully targeted in the past.
 However, Saudi authorities said that they intercepted a number of incoming Houthi drones before they could reach their targets.
 Houthi drone attacks into southern areas of Saudi Arabia, as well as Saudi efforts to intercept them, have become a regular occurrence in recent years.